 You’ll also participate in a senior seminar that integrates your statistical knowledge into a single year-long project and presentation.
 Over the course of your senior year, you’ll meet regularly with your adviser to create a project focused on applied statistics or statistical theory.
 The project also gives you the chance to demonstrate your skills in writing, critical thinking, and public speaking.

-There are many opportunities to engage with your major at UMN Morris, such as joining clubs, getting involved with related organizations, or working an internship.
+There are many opportunities to engage with your major at UMN Morris, such as joining clubs, working an internship, or getting involved with related organizations:

 University of Minnesota Morris